PRE-ORDERS HAVE CLOSED

 Kidrobot is honored to partner with Arte Marakame and a village of artisan natives of the Wixarika communities of Tatei-Kie (San Andres Cohamiata) and La Laguna of the Sierra Madre Occidental in the Jalisco state of Mexico.
 These artists spent up to 400 hours on each art piece applying up to 90 thousand beads by hand to tell a story of their culture.
 Kidrobot was founded on the idea of bringing art to life from all types of artistry across the globe.
-We are excited to bring you a collection of 39 hand crafted pieces of history and culture, each telling a different story.
+We are excited to give Kidrobot collectors the opportunity to pre-order this next series of handcrafted Dunny and Labbit art pieces depicting imagery of history and culture, each telling a different story.

-Each one of a kind Kidrobot Arte Marakame Dunny comes with an official Certificate of Authenticity with the following:
+Each one of a kind Kidrobot Arte Marakame Labbit comes with an official Certificate of Authenticity with the following:

 - Photo, title and size of each piece.